Mr. Newberry: What have you been doing with your life? Marty: Uh... professional killer. Mr. Newberry: Oh! Good for you, it's a... growth industry.

 Arlene: Oh, been overseas? [looks at name badge with yearbook photo] My, you have changed!

 Pet the Dog: In a memorable scene, Martin holds a baby and the infant takes to him immediately.
 More importantly, Martin takes to the baby just as quickly.
 Or, at least, has a revelation about people, life, etc...
-This is somewhat subverted, as the positive impression the audience and his love interest receive of him is shaken by a brutal killing (although in self defense) he commits soon afterward.
+This is somewhat subverted, as the positive impression the audience and his love interest receive of him is shaken by the fact he has to stab a guy to death in self-defense with a pen.

 Schoolyard Bully All Grown Up: He tries to reestablish his bullying relationship with Martin, who's moved on so far in his life that he can't even be bothered to beat him up.
 In response, the bully tries to open up to him and read some poetry, with Martin's (admittedly rather hollow and back-handed) praise possibly providing some sort of minor closure/reconciliation for the guy.